2025/2026 Talks

 14th May Gravitational Waves (Title TBC) Dr Vivien Raymond, Cardiff University

-25th June Solar Physics (Title TBC) - ZOOM EVENT Professor Lyndsay Fletcher, University of Glasgow
+25th June Living with a star: solar activity and space weather - ZOOM EVENT Professor Lyndsay Fletcher, University of Glasgow

 9th July